 St. Bartholomew's choirs offer a variety of opportunities to share the gifts of beautiful music to enhance our worship.
 These include the 50-voice Coventry Choir, smaller choral groups (double quartet, Psalm Singers, Schola Cantamus), the Salisbury Handbell Choir, the Camerata String Ensemble and the contemporary instruments and voices supporting the "Gather Together" singing prior to the 9:30 a.m. services.

 The choirs come together for the annual choir retreat in the fall to preview the music planned for the coming year and share fellowship together.
-For more information please contact Nathan Costa, Director of Music at (858) 487-2159.
+Learn more about the choirs at St. Bart's.
+For more information please contact Nathan Costa, Director of Liturgy and Music.

 Flower Guild members work together to prepare the altar flowers each week and then “recycle” them into smaller arrangements for the clergy to deliver to hospitalized or homebound parishioners.
 New guild members are always welcome.